Sweet Potato Brownies

 • In a high-speed blender or food processor, combine all the ingredients and blend well until a smooth brownie batter remains.

 • Pour the mixture into the greased pan and bake for around 20 minutes or until cooked through.
-Remove from the oven and allow to cool completely before slicing into pieces.
+Remove from the oven and allow to cool completely.
+If desired, add frosting, then slice.

 Notes